 - Love Dodecahedron: The main male characters are all in love with Garance (though the Ambiguously Gay Lacenaire views her more as a Platonic Life Partner), while Nathalie is in love with Baptiste.

-- Major Injury Underreaction Soft Glass: Baptiste gets thrown through a window but winds up just a little dusty.
+- Major Injury Underreaction: Baptiste gets thrown through a window by Avril when he asks Garance to dance at Le Rouge Gorge, but he winds up just a little dusty.

 - Small Name, Big Ego: Lemaître, but he ultimately does become an accomplished and successful actor.